 MEL Science kits are also sold on Amazon and while a couple reviews from customers were disappointed with the product and their customer service, the majority of reviews were glowing.

 The Verdict: KiwiCo vs MEL Science, which STEM box is best for your kids?

 So, which subscription should you go with?
-When it comes to KiwiCo, you are able to start your eager learners earlier, whereas with the MEL Science sets, you will have to wait until they are at least 9 years old.
-However, both subscriptions provide your children with hands-on scientific learning, and allow you to engage with them during their experimentation.
+When it comes to KiwiCo, you are able to start your eager learners earlier (age 3) whereas with the MEL Science sets, you will have to wait until they are at least 5 years old.
+That said, both subscriptions offer children hands-on scientific learning, and allow adults to engage during their experimentation as well.

-KiwiCo provides experiments that focus on multiple scientific topics — physics, hydraulics, and optics, but MEL Science places a strong emphasis on chemistry.
-While KiwiCo is slightly more affordable, MEL Science offers additional value in the form of VR lessons (with a headset) that allows your children to continue learning until their next experiment comes in the mail!
+KiwiCo experiments focus on multiple scientific topics — like physics, hydraulics, and optics — while MEL Science places a stronger emphasis on chemistry and physics.
+KiwiCo is slightly more affordable, but MEL Science offers a free trial, and (arguably) a ton of additional value in the form of VR lessons (including a headset) that afford children continuous learning until their next experiment comes in the mail!

 So now, the choice is yours.
 Either way, you will be receiving a really awesome science box that provides your kids with deeper knowledge of scientific topics, a great way to spend quality time with them, and the chance to inspire curiosity!
 My kids loved both STEM boxes.
 Let us know what you decide to go with in the comments below.
 We also reviews KiwiCo vs Little Passports vs Amazon STEM if you’re curious how those two compare as well.
 Happy learning!